hmcts/sscs-docker/README.md

 * rpa-em-ccd-orchestrator
 * sscs-bulk-scan
 * sscs-ccd-callback-orchestrator

+These are disabled by default for SSCS:

+* sscs-tribunals-case-api
+* stitching-api

 You can see, and modify these in the .tags.env file if you prefer that to using the ./ccd enable and disable commands.